Table of Contents

 Apart from being the largest organ of our body, the skin faces the most exposure to external factors such as the weather and pollution.
 Under the circumstances, it’s but natural that the facial skin faces the brunt of the damage.
 The result is roughening of the skin, wrinkles, furrows, fine lines.
 In short, skin that’s no longer a pleasure to feel or a joy to behold.

 Skin damages also occur due to other factors.
-For instance, acne can leave your facial skin looking blemished and unattractive.
+For instance, pimples and acne can leave your facial skin looking blemished and unattractive.
 Similarly, mishaps or injury can leave you with scars.
 How you wish there were a magic wand to clear away your facial skin troubles!

 Fortunately, the strides in science and technology have allowed us to realize our dreams of reversing the effects of ageing and photodamages on our skin.

 Laser Skin Resurfacing Explained

 Dr Chiam Chiak Teng of Ensoul Medical Clinic explains that in the treatment, lasers scrape away at skin layers, prompting the exposed, underlying skin layers to heal.
 The formation of new skin cells that takes place during the healing process, results in smoothed, toned, and youthful looking complexion.

 During the treatment, light in the form of short, concentrated pulsating beams, is directed towards the treated area.
 The laser beam then begins working on the damaged or irregular skin surface by removing the skin layers – one at a time.
 Hence, it is also known as laser peel, laser vaporization, and lasabrasion.

 The overall treatment may take around 15mins to two hours to complete, depending on the type of resurfacing treatment.
 A topical numbing cream is applied for intensive treatment to ensure greater comfort.

 Types of Skin Resurfacing Lasers